retwere/geojake/README.md

 # Geojake
-or calculating geohashes of boxes and points.
+For calculating geohashes of boxes and points.

 ## Demo
 ```